kirankn/panchanga/README.md

 E-mail: bkhshastry AT gmail DOT com

-Strictly no consulations over phone/email.
+Strictly no consultations over phone/email.
 Call only between 2pm to 7pm to setup appointment.